insomniacslk/irc-slack/README.md

 xoxc-XXXX|d=XXXX;
 ```

-and use the above as your connection password.
+and use the above as your IRC password.

+Alternatively, you can try [autotoken](tools/autotoken).

 ### Slack App tokens